mudechs/cotrack/README.md

 ```

 ### Database setup
-Edit your .env file to include the correct DB credentials
+Edit your `.env` file to include the correct DB credentials.

+### E-Mail setup
+Edit your `.env` file to include the correct SMTP credentials.

 ### Migrations
 Run the following command to run startup migrations.